-Octogenarian and award-winning author Dame Penelope Lively takes a look back at her wonderful life while taking readers back much further in human history.
+The octogenarian and award-winning author takes a look back at her wonderful life and much of human history.

 Born Penelope Low in 1933, the only child of a British diplomat, the author was raised in Egypt until she was 12.
 By then Germany had trounced Europe, and was in terrifyingly close proximity to Cairo.
 The family returned to bombed-out Britain.
 Upon arrival, the girl, always tutored at home, was dispatched to a single-sex boarding school.
 Then, her parents split up:

 Later, while studying history at Oxford, she met and married political theorist Jack Lively.
 At 37 in 1970, the author produced her debut work, Astercote, a novel of fantasy.
 Since then, something new — either for children or adults — has appeared almost every year.
 In the process she has received the prestigious Booker Prize, the Carnegie Medal, the Whitbread Children’s Book Award, and adventured to Moscow as one of six 1984 U.K. delegates to the Soviet Writer’s Union.
 The re-telling of that junket is the most humorous part of the entire story.
-Lively has managed marriage, mothering, and widowhood triumphantly, despite macular-generation-on-the-make, back pain and two falls — each of which has pushed her a little further into risk aversion:
+Lively has managed marriage, mothering, and widowhood triumphantly, despite macular degeneration on the make, back pain, and two falls — each of which has pushed her a little further into risk aversion:

 Yet, even with ongoing physical diminishment, her mind still has “a healthy continuity and some kind of inbuilt fidelity to itself, a coherence over time.”
 The chief difference in her life, Lively writes, is that she allocates time more selectively, is no longer acquisitive, only attends events that do not bore and revels in her books, family, and a long, abiding interest in archaeology.